deanoko/cse15l-lab-reports/labreport3.md

 ---

-2. The 'grep' command: Option -b
+2.The 'grep' command: Option -b.

 - Display the block number at the beginning of each line.